polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 ### Label creation

 Before preprocessing, labels are added to the data according to the assumed operationalization of virality.
-That is, a new binary column "labels" is created which contains a 1 if the sum of the entries from the columns "likes_count" and "retweets_count" is above 50.
+That is, a new binary column "label" is created which contains the boolean TRUE if the sum of the entries from the columns "likes_count" and "retweets_count" is above 50, and FALSE otherwise.
-The script `code/preprocessing/create_labels.py` is also called from `code/preprocessing/preprocessing_tokenize.sge`.
+The script `code/preprocessing/create_labels.py` is called from `code/preprocessing/preprocessing_tokenize.sge`.

 ### Punctuation, emoji and special charcaters removal